drbrodix/BaosMini/README.md

 To further improve portability and reduce dependency on anything, be it libraries or developer environments, the linking of source files and headers to each other has been done using relative paths.
 Avoiding the use of a build system, such as Makefile or CMake, was a deliberate choice as well.
-While these tools provide an excellent way to develop multiplatform projects, they are also prone to become the source of headaches when the project is imported into an environment, which is not meant to be used which such build systems.
-Instead, using the SDK should be as easy as cloning the project, and including the header files of the services, which we wish to use in our new project.

 ## Examples
 Below can be found some basic examples, presenting how the communication with a BAOS device